akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="5.02"></a>Sec.
 5.02 Project Management Approach (5%)

-The State will evaluate the offeror's approach to project coordination, risk management, issue management, User testing, and user research coordination.
+The State will evaluate the offeror's approach to project coordination, risk management, issue management, user testing, and user research coordination.

 ### <a name="5.03"></a>Sec.
 5.03 Approach to User Interface and User Experience Design (5%)